A couple stands on a red rock ledge after sunset.

 • Flowers if desired

-• Activity costs – pending if you are doing a hot air balloon ride, off roading, spa day, further travel, mountain bike rental, etc
+• Activity costs – pending if you are sharing a hot air balloon ride, off-roading, spa day, further travel, mountain bike rental, etc

 • Permit – if eloping within Crescent Moon Ranch